pyeventsourcing/eventsourcing/README.md

     class Discarded(EventSourcedEntity.Discarded):
         pass

-    @mutableattribute
+    @attribute
     def a(self):
         """This is attribute 'a'."""

-    @mutableattribute
+    @attribute
     def b(self):
         """This is attribute 'b'."""
 ```

-That's everything you need to publish domain events.
+That's everything to publish domain events.
 How are they
 applied to the entity?

 The entity class inherits a mutator method that will handle